 From 1993 to 1999, the Renegade Garage Players remained an unincorporated theater group producing one or two plays each summer.
 Significant efforts were made to recruit actors with physical, mental, and emotional disabilities from the Cincinnati community.
 The group formed partnerships with the Clovernook Center for the Blind, Stepping Stones Center, and LADD in recruiting actors.
 The group performed at various locations including the Northern Hills Fellowship Unitarian Church, the College Hill Town Hall, Winton Woods Middle School, and Joe’s parents’ garage.

-Marjorie Book Continuing Education was the 2004 recipient of the Inclusion Network’s Kaplan Foundation/August A. Rendigs Foundation Inclusion Leadership Award.
+Marjorie Book Continuing Education was a recipient of the Inclusion Network’s Kaplan Foundation/August A. Rendigs Foundation Inclusion Leadership Award.

 Marjorie Book Continuing Education provides inclusive experiences among people of all abilities through continuing education, service and theater.

 We also have needs for volunteers for services and more!
 If you are interested in donating your time please contact us today!

 Your donation will benefit Marjorie Book Continuing Education in so many ways!
 You can make any monetary donation using PayPal, a most trusted source on the internet.

 Support Marjorie Book Continuing Education when you shop at Kroger!

 1. Click on the Kroger Community Rewards icon below, or register at www.krogercommunityrewards.com